 At Tenge Law Firm, LLC, clients often ask us “What kind of personal injuries do you handle?”
 The short answer is, “all of them,” but we recognize that’s not necessarily helpful for people seeking advice about how to recover compensation after an unexpected injury turns their lives upside down.
 Below, we outline the broad categories of personal injury our clients often contend with after an accident.

-If you have suffered an injury like these ones because of someone else’s negligence or recklessness, contact Tenge Law Firm, LLC, today or call (970) 212-4777 to learn how we may be able to help you recover the compensation you deserve.
+If you have suffered an injury like these ones because of someone else’s negligence or recklessness, contact Tenge Law Firm, LLC at (970) 212-4777 to learn how our Fort Collins personal injury lawyers may be able to help you recover the compensation you deserve.